Community garden entrance with recycling signage and sorting bays

 We also maintain a small hazardous item protocol for things like pesticide containers and treated wood, ensuring they are taken to appropriate municipal facilities rather than mixed into general streams.

 Our partnerships with local charities and social enterprises are central to turning sorted items into resources.
-Volunteers exchanging tools and plants at a reuse event in the garden In the middle of the season we run swaps and redistribution days where seedlings, gently used tools and surplus compost are offered to community projects and shelters run by partner charities.
+A close-up view of a person's hand holding a pair of orange and black garden pruning shears, positioned over lush green fern plants with finely divided leaves.
+The garden scene shows a well-maintained outdoor space with a variety of greenery, including longer grass and other foliage in the background.
+The lighting indicates natural daylight, with a clear sky suggesting good weather.
+The image emphasizes outdoor garden maintenance and plant care, aligning with gardening services provided by Gardening Swiss Cottage near London, incorporating natural tones and textures of the garden environment.
+In the middle of the season we run swaps and redistribution days where seedlings, gently used tools and surplus compost are offered to community projects and shelters run by partner charities.
 We also work with reuse hubs to channel usable planters and timber to repair projects, prioritising local redistribution to reduce transport miles.

 Logistics, low-carbon fleet and transfer stations